dinde451/jarr.d1/Jarulfs_Guide.md

 2 Thaumaturgic Shrine will never appear as a Cauldron or Goat Shrine.

-3 All spells cast from a shrine will have an slvl of 2 in church, 4 in catacombs, 6 in caves and 8 in hell.
+3 All spells cast from a shrine will have an slvl of 2 in Church, 4 in Catacombs, 6 in Caves and 8 in Hell.

 <table>
 <tbody>